 Materials and Reagents

-This protocol was developed in the Department of Immunology, Scripps Research Institute, La Jolla, CA, USA and adapted from References 2 and 3.
-The work was funded by NIH grants CA079871 and CA114059, and Tobacco-Related Disease, Research Program of the University of California, 15RT-0104 to Dr. Jiing-Dwan Lee (see Reference 1).
+This protocol was developed in the Department of Immunology, Scripps Research Institute, La Jolla, CA, USA and adapted from Lampugnani (1999) and Yarrow et al. (2004).
+The work was funded by NIH grants CA079871 and CA114059, and Tobacco-Related Disease, Research Program of the University of California, 15RT-0104 to Dr. Jiing-Dwan Lee [see Chen et al. (2009)].

 About Us |

 What's New |